« BackThe XB-70 (2019)codex99.comSubmitted by rbanffy 5 months ago

 Similar vibe would be the B1-lancer for engine although in 2s

-• bediger4000 5 hours ago
+• bediger4000 5 months ago

 The Wings Over the Rockies museum on the east side of Denver CO has a B-1A (!!!) on display.
 Landing gear is really tall, you can walk under the wings to see the engines.

-• FpUser an hour ago
+• FpUser 5 months ago

 I normally do not read blogs.
 Yours is different.
 I loved your stories.
 Salut to your dad.
 Life well lived.
 Also thanks for pointing to Vivian Della Chiesa.
 Listened few songs on Youtube - great artist.